-In addition to textbooks, the store offers a wide variety of such products as sportswear, school supplies, computers, insignia items, greeting cards, toys, novelty gifts, Starbucks Coffee etc. Please visit our website to order your books (new, used or rental), school supplies, sportswear, and gifts.
+In addition to textbooks, the store offers a wide variety of such products as sportswear, school supplies, tablets, insignia items, candy, snacks, novelty gifts, Starbucks Coffee etc.

+Please visit our website to order your books (new, used or rental), school supplies, sportswear, and gifts.
 These items can be sent directly to your home via UPS.
 You can reach us at www. bookstore.ocean.edu.